Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 See a brief page containing interpolation code examples here: http://paulbourke.net/miscellaneous/interpolation/
-If you click his name at the top, it goes to his miscellaneous page, containing funny jokes scattered alongside a career's worth of interesting graphics programming tidbits.
+If you click his name at the top, it goes to his miscellaneous page, containing some funny jokes and wise insights scattered throughout a career pile of graphics programming how-tos.
 One example:

 Question.
 Why did the computer programmer die in the shower?
 Answer.
 The instructions on the shampoo bottle read: "Lather, Rinse, Repeat"